 In matters involving student sexual misconduct not subject to Title IX, the Respondent's right to appeal to the District’s Board of Trustees any disciplinary sanction imposed upon the Respondent.

+The District will toll the timelines described above while the Parties are engaged in good faith efforts at informal resolution.

+In matters involving an academic employee placed on involuntary paid administrative leave, the District shall complete its investigation within 90 working days of the administrative leave commencing, unless the period of paid administrative leave is extended by agreement of the employee and District for a period not exceeding 30 additional calendar days.

 Discipline for Student Sexual Misconduct Not Subject to Title IX

 In a complaint involving student sexual misconduct not subject to Title IX, if a student Respondent is subject to severe disciplinary sanctions, and the credibility of witnesses was central to the investigative findings, the District will provide an opportunity for the student Respondent to cross-examine witnesses indirectly at a live hearing, either in person or by videoconference and a live hearing conducted by a neutral decision-maker other than the investigator.

+In other Complaints involving sexual harassment against a student, the District shall decide whether a hearing is necessary to determine whether any sexual violence more likely than not occurred.
+In making this decision, the District may consider whether the Parties elected to participate in the investigation and whether each Party had the opportunity to suggest questions to be asked of the other Party and witnesses during the investigation.

 The District shall appoint a neutral third party to attend the hearing solely for the purpose of asking any questions to the witnesses.
 The neutral third party shall not be the student Respondent, the student Respondent’s representative, or any individual charged with making a final determination regarding discipline.
 The student Respondent may submit written questions before and during the cross-examination, including any follow-up questions.
 The neutral third-party asking questions shall not exclude any questions unless there is an objection to the question by any individual charged with making a final determination regarding discipline.
-The neutral third party asking questions shall not exclude any questions unless there is an objection to the question by any individual charged with making a final determination regarding discipline.
+Either Party or any witness may request to answer the questions by videoconference from a remote location.

+At the hearing, the other Party shall have an opportunity to note an objection to the questions posed.
+The District may limit such objections to written form, and neither the hearing officer nor the District are obligated to respond, other than to include any objection in the record.
+The hearing officer shall have the authority and obligation to discard or rephrase any question that the hearing officer deems to be repetitive, irrelevant, or harassing.
+In making these determinations, the hearing officer is not bound by, but may take guidance from, the formal rules of evidence.

+Generally, the Parties may not introduce evidence, including witness testimony, at the hearing that the Party did not identify during the investigation and that was available at the time of the investigation.
+However, the hearing officer has discretion to accept for good cause, or exclude, such new evidence offered at the hearing.

+The hearing officer shall provide an explanation of the meaning of the preponderance of the evidence standard, and affirm that it shall apply to adjudications under this procedure.
+The preponderance of the evidence standard is met if the District determines that it is more likely than not that the alleged misconduct occurred, based on the facts available at the time of the decision.

 Discipline and Corrective Action